 Reckless behavior is when someone knows or should know their actions are likely to cause injury yet continue to do so.

 What is a Dangerous Weapon?

-Something can be considered a dangerous weapon in Massachusetts if it is either inherently dangerous or it is not.
-To be clear, An inherently dangerous weapon is capable of inflicting serious bodily injury or death.
+A dangerous weapon in Massachusetts is either inherently dangerous or it is not.
+To be clear, an inherently dangerous weapon is capable of inflicting serious bodily injury or death.
+An example of an inherently dangerous weapon is a knife or a gun.
 Any item can be used as a dangerous weapon if it reasonably appears to be able to cause serious injury or death.
 Finally, in deciding if something is considered a weapon courts consider all of the facts of the case.